Period Poverty Project

 Most people in period poverty live without reliable access to bathrooms or washing facilities to keep cups or reusable pads clean.
 Many have also suffered trauma or FGM, which makes using cups difficult or impossible.
 We therefore prioritise getting these women the products they are familiar with and feel comfortable with.

-Of course, we'll keep you posted on all details (how often we'll donate, how much, to which charity) regularly.
-Thanks to your help we'll be able to support people in need of hygiene products even during this pandemic, which has increased the level of poverty and the demand for support.
+Of course, we'll keep you posted on all details and we'll update here with photos and testimonies from the donation.
+Thanks to your help are able to support people in need of hygiene products even during this pandemic, which has increased the level of poverty and the demand for support.

-We'd love to thank all members of our fantastic community who will decide to support this project and help us raising as much funds as we can.
+We'd love to thank all members of our fantastic community who decided to support this project and helped us raising this first incredible amount of funds.
 If you have any questions on the Period Poverty Project, reach out!